kordwarshuis/compare-spec-up-t-repos/README.md

 - Paste the URL into the console
 - Repeat the last two steps for the second repository
 - Wait for the script to finish
-- Check ./results.txt
+- Check ./index.html

 ## Explanation

 Compares the terms in two repositories.

 Compares the terms that are in both repositories.
-Outputs the results to `./results.txt` and to console.
+Outputs the results to `./index.html`.